SHANKAR VEDANTAM, HOST:

 VEDANTAM: Sandy Stone successfully underwent surgery in 1977.
 When I interviewed Sandy, I told her that her story reminded me of another case that Don told me about.

 VEDANTAM: Sandy went on to become a prominent writer and theorist and eventually helped found the Academic Discipline of Transgender Studies.
-When she considers Don's influence on her life, she hones in on his willingness to pursue a big idea with single-minded purpose.
+When she considers Don's influence on her life, she says it all comes down to the pursuit of a big idea.

 STONE: Do you go for the big one or do you accept something less?
 And many of us accept something less because we don't want to take the risk, and then we may go through life maybe - maybe we'll be happy with our measure or maybe we'll say what if I had gone for what I really wanted?
 What would that have been like?
 Maybe I would have died.
 Yeah, maybe, I would have.
 But I didn't.
 I beat the odds, and I went on to be gloriously happy.
 That's something in life, and Don brought that to many people.
 I don't see how one could do better than that.